octoml/mlops/docs/mlperf.automation/datasets/imagenet2012.md

-﻿ImageNet 2012 validation set is no longer publicly available and this CK meta-package cannot automatically download it!
+ImageNet 2012 validation set is no longer publicly available and this CK meta-package cannot automatically download it!

 If you already have it installed on your machine, you can detect